open5e/open5e/source/classes/warlock.rst

 you finish a short or long rest.

 For example, when you are 5th level, you have two 3rd-level spell slots.
-To cast the 1st-level spell *thunderwave*, you must spend one of those slots, and you cast it as a 3rd-level spell.
+To cast the 1st-level spell :ref:`srd:thunderwave`, you must spend one of those slots, and you cast it as a 3rd-level spell.

 Spells Known of 1st Level and Higher